Pharmacy Technology Requirements 2021-2022

 Devices That Are Not Acceptable:

-Dedicated Tablets running Windows RT or Android operating systems, Chromebooks, Mac laptops, iOS devices (iPads), or any device that is touch screen only.
+Dedicated Tablets running Windows 7, Windows RT, Windows 10 in S mode, Android operating systems, Chromebooks, Mac laptops, iOS devices (iPads), or any device that is touch screen only.

 For questions contact the IT Help Desk.